Building an IoT/Hardware Prototyping Platform

-When thinking about prototypes that integrate hardware and software prototypes I came up the following needs:
+When thinking about prototypes that integrate hardware and software prototypes I came up with the following needs:

 - We want a stand-alone box to be our server.
 It should boot up and be ready.
 And it should be accessible remotely since we don’t know how and where we will use it.